Middle and High School Sports

-Will high school and middle school remote learners be expected to attend their athletic/band/cheer/dance period class daily?
+Are high school and middle school remote learners expected to attend their athletic/band/cheer/dance period class daily?

 Yes.
-Remote learners will be required to attend these classes in person on a daily basis. *The only exception to this is the general athletics/PE class which is offered asynchronously for remote learners.
+Remote learners are required to attend these classes in person on a daily basis. *The only exception to this is the general athletics/PE class which is offered asynchronously for remote learners.

 If my remote learner’s sport is not in season, are they still required to attend their athletic period daily?

 Yes.
-Remote learners will be required to attend these classes in person to prepare for their upcoming seasons.
+Remote learners are required to attend these classes in person to prepare for their upcoming seasons.

-If I do not want to bring my remote learner to their extra-curriculars class period, will their schedule be changed?
+If I do not want to bring my remote learner to their extra-curriculars class period, can their schedule be changed?

 Yes.
 Remote learners who cannot participate daily will need to request a schedule change to a course offered remotely.

-No. Transportation to and from practices and athletic periods will be the responsibility of the student-athlete, parent or guardian.
+No. Transportation to and from practices and athletic periods is the responsibility of the student-athlete, parent or guardian.

 Yes.
-Coaches will build in travel time to allow students to attend their remote classes.
+Coaches build in travel time to allow students to attend their remote classes.

-Remote learners will have limited access to locker rooms and will need to come to practice/athletic period dressed to participate.
-Remote learners will shower at home.
+Remote learners have limited access to locker rooms and need to come to practice/athletic period dressed to participate.
+Remote learners should shower at home.

 Dance teams should look very similar to every other season.
-Some campuses still need to choose teams.
-Once teams are selected, they may organize dance camps at the campus, during the summer, and will be able to prepare performances as they usually do.
+Dance teams may organize dance camps at the campus, during the summer, and will be able to prepare performances as they usually do.
 Face coverings will be part of the protocol.

 Choirs will still be singing as ensembles.
-They will be wearing face coverings and social distancing.
-Body placement and spacing protocols will be in place and rehearsal lengths will be shortened.
+They will wear face coverings and social distance.
+Body placement and spacing protocols are in place and rehearsal lengths have been shortened.

-Orchestra will be very close to their normal rehearsal and performance protocols with face coverings and some slight change to their musician spacing formation.
+Orchestra will be very close to their normal rehearsal and performance protocols, with face coverings and slight changes to the spacing formation of musicians.

 Theater will prepare plays with students wearing face coverings in rehearsal.
 Play performances will be similar to performances in previous years.
-Musicals may look different from previous performances as safe singing and distance requirements may alter the look of the production.
+Musicals may look different from performances in prior years as safe singing and distance requirements may alter the look of the production.

 Will audiences be allowed?